Tuition and Instructional Fees

 - Library costs – A proposal should include the costs of the additional library requirements and how they will be funded (e.g. budget transfer from academic unit).

-- Student support – The need to provide scholarship and bursary assistance to students in the program should be addressed.
+- Student support – The need for scholarship and bursary assistance to students in the program should be addressed.

-- Programs offered jointly with Centre for Continuing Education (CCE) – Proposals for programs developed and offered through the Centre for Continuing Education will propose a fair fee sharing agreement to reflect the involvement of CCE, the home faculty and the University.
+- Programs offered jointly with Centre for Continuing Education (CCE) – Proposals for programs developed and offered through the Centre for Continuing Education will include a fee sharing agreement to reflect the involvement of CCE, the home faculty and the University.